 Localisation, the listener's ability to respond to time and level differences between both ears as well as spectrum information, correlation and pattern matching

 See also • binaural and our HATS - Head and Torso Sumulator

 Presentation of data on a logarithmic scale can be helpful when the data covers a very large range of values - the logarithm reduces this to a more manageable range.
-For example 120 dB is 'equivalent' to 1,000,000 relative to 0 dB reference sound level - see the decibel for a more detailed explanation and practical examples in acoustics.
+For example 120 dB is 'equivalent' to 1,000,000 relative to a reference sound level of 0 dB - see our decibel calculation and examples page.

 The binary logarithms to the base 2 is used in computer science.

 To overcome this possible confusion, ISO, the International Standards Organisation, recommend:-